GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 2. For the mobile application the client side will be light-weighted, with only the presentation layer as there's no need to perform any kind of data manipulation on the user's mobile phone.

-3. The car will be equipped with a general purpose system (with a stable Linux distribution as OS) with an application running on it, it will also implement some logic.
+3. The car will be equipped with a machine with our application running on it, it will also implement some logic.

 4. The operators will access the system through a web application.